 35.3.4.1 AP behavior

-If an AP is affiliated with an AP MLD and does not correspond to a nontransmitted BSSID, then the Beacon and Probe Response frames transmitted by the AP shall include a TBTT Information field in a Reduced Neighbor Report element with the TBTT Information Length field set to 16 or higher (see 9.4.2.170.2 (Neighbor AP Information field)), for each of the other APs (if any) affiliated with the same AP MLD.
+If an AP is affiliated with an AP MLD and does not correspond to a nontransmitted BSSID, then the Beacon and Probe Response frames transmitted by the AP shall include a TBTT Information field in a Reduced Neighbor Report element with the TBTT Information Length field set to 16 or higher (see 9.4.2.170.2 (Neighbor AP Information field)), for each of the other (#18190)AP(s) (if any) affiliated with the same AP MLD.
 A FILS Discovery frame transmitted by the AP may include a Reduced Neighbor Report element with the same information.

 If an AP (AP 1) is affiliated with an AP MLD (AP MLD 1) and corresponds to a nontransmitted BSSID, then the Beacon and Probe Response frames transmitted by the AP (AP 2) corresponding to the transmitted BSSID of the same multiple BSSID set as the AP (AP 1) shall include a TBTT Information field in a Reduced Neighbor Report element with the TBTT Information Length field set to 16 or higher (see 9.4.2.170.2 (Neighbor AP Information field)), for each of the other APs (if any) affiliated with the same AP MLD (AP MLD 1).
 A FILS Discovery frame transmitted by the AP (AP 2) may include a Reduced Neighbor Report element with the same information.

-NOTE 1—We use the terms AP 1 and AP 2 and AP MLD 1 and AP MLD 2 in this paragraph with the sole purpose to differentiate the APs and the AP MLDs and ease the understanding of the sentences.
+NOTE 1—(#18063)The terms AP 1 and AP 2 and AP MLD 1 and AP MLD 2 (#18063)are used in this paragraph with the sole purpose to differentiate the APs and the AP MLDs and (#18191)clarify the normative text.

 If all the following conditions are true: